TClark1011/js-ts-template-repo/TEMPLATE.md

 **IMPORTANT:** If you used a project template and it's default branch is named `master` instead of `main`, you need to go into the git hooks and change any reference to the `main` branch to `master`

-**Install Packages:**  Run this command `yarn add --dev standard-version @commitlint/config-conventional @commitlint/cli lint-staged husky@^7.0.0 commitizen cz-customizable`
+**Install Packages:**  Run this command `yarn add --dev standard-version @commitlint/config-conventional @commitlint/cli lint-staged husky@^7.0.0 commitizen cz-customizable is-ci`

 **Setup Commitizen Config:** Add this to the bottom of `package.json`